-Anglers can look forward to another solid recreational and commercial salmon fishing season on the ocean this year, based on data presented at the CDFW’s annual salmon information meeting in Santa Rosa held on February 27
+Anglers can look forward to another solid recreational salmon fishing season on the ocean this year, based on data presented at the California Department of Fish and Wildlife’s annual salmon information meeting in Santa Rosa on February 27.

-The National Marine Fisheries Service has forecasted 379,632 adult Sacramento Valley salmon are now in the ocean off the West Coast, compared to 223,854 a year ago at this time.
-The number is derived from the number of jacks, 41,184, that returned to the Sacramento River and its tributaries in 2018.
+The National Marine Fisheries Service has forecasted 379,632 adult Sacramento River Fall Chinook (SRFC) salmon are now in the ocean off the West Coast, compared to 223,854 a year ago at this time.
+The number is derived from the number of jacks (two-year-olds), 41,184, that returned to the Sacramento River and its tributaries in 2018.

 This forecast, along with data from the Klamath and Trinity rivers, other Central Valley rivers and coastal rivers, will be used by the Pacific Fisheries Management Council (PFMC) to set times and areas open to both sport and commercial ocean salmon fishing this year.

 “The ocean salmon fishery targets an escapement of at least 122,000 (67.9% exploitation rate),” said Dr. Michael O’Farrell of the National Marine Fisheries Service at the meeting.
 “If the 2018 regulations were in place, there is a preliminary escapement prediction of 230,500.”

 Another factor impacting the ocean fishery is the constraints used to protect Sacramento winter Chinook salmon, a fish that the late Hal Bonslett, the founder and publisher of the Fish Sniffer magazine, and I spent many hours 30 years ago fighting to protect under the state and federal Endangered Species Acts.